khilnani/quickedit.org/README.md

 > SHA1 and AES powered web based text encryption for mobile and desktop.

-Please take a look at the `gh-pages` branch for website source code.
+To use, go to http://quickencrypt.io

 ## Developer Notes

+_Please take a look at the `gh-pages` branch for website source code._

 To build the iOS app, make sure you have PhonGap, Cordova and XCode installed.
 Then: